Feminist art movement in the United States: Key activities

 In 2013, Michol Hebron started the "Gallery Tally" project, where Hebron had different galleries across Los Angeles and New York make posters showing the uneven representation in the art world.
-She found that about 70% of artists represented in these two cities are men.
+She found that about 70 percent of artists represented in these two cities are men.
 Hebron has extended this project outside of L.A., and now continues the project all over the states, with updates to her blog.In 2015, Hebron went through every cover published from Artforum.
 Since 1962, there have been 526 different monthly covers.
-Hebron found only 18% feature art by women, and male artists made 74% of the covers.
+Hebron found only 18percent feature art by women, and male artists made 74 percent of the covers.